 If you have been walking around in darkness because a light bulb has blown or have been enduring the constant beeping of the NBN box because it needs a new battery, listen up.

 “As you will be using these items every day during your tenancy, it is your responsibility to replace them.”
-Renee said.
+James said.

 In some situations, light bulbs that are not standard may need to be replaced by the landlord but it’s important to check with your property manager to be sure—no one wants to be stuck in darkness.